dms-vep/RSV_Long_F_DMS/data/README.md

  - `fastq`: FASTQ file from running CCS

 ## Site numbering map
 [site_numbering_map.csv](site_numbering_map.csv) annotates the sites in the standard RSV F numbering scheme (which starts with 1 at N-terminal Met) as well as sequential numbering of the ectodomain mutagenized in this study.
-Sites are also assigned to regions F2, p27, or F1.
+Sites are also assigned to the 6 broadly defined antigenic regions as published in Gilman et al. Sci Immunol 2016 PMC5244814 and Rossey et al. Trends Microbiol 2018 PMID29054341.

 ## Mutation-type classification
 [data/mutation_design_classification.csv](data/mutation_design_classification.csv) classifies mutations into the different categories of designed mutations.